michelbernils/terminus/_posts/2025-03-07-aws-solutions-architect.markdown

 layout: post
 title:  "AWS Solutions Architect"
 date:   2025-03-07 22:00:00 -0300
-categories: AWS Solutions Architect
+categories: aws architect
 ---

 # Zones
-1. Region: Isolated geographic area, each region consist of multiple data centers and is designed to provide low-latency and high availability.
+1. *Region*: Isolated geographic area, each region consist of multiple data centers and is designed to provide low-latency and high availability.
   * eg: us-east-1.
-1. Availability-Zone (AZs): Each region consist of multiple AZs which are physically separate data centers.
+1. *Availability-Zone (AZs)*: Each region consist of multiple AZs which are physically separate data centers.
+  * physical data-center.
   * eg: us-east-1a, us-east-1b.
-1. Edge-Location: data centers strategically positioned around the world to process requests closer to the end users.
+1. *Edge-Location*: Data centers strategically positioned around the world to process requests closer to the end users.
   * eg: 450 Edges locations worldwide.
+1. *Wave-length*: Ultra-low latency applications by deploying compute and storage at the edge of 5G networks.
+  * eg: AWS Wavelength in Verizon 5G network
+1. *Local-Zones*: Closer to end-users in specific metro areas, reducing latency for applications requiring near real-time processing.
+  * eg: AWS Local Zone in Los Angeles, California
+1. *Outposts*: Fully managed service that extends AWS infrastructure, services, APIs, and tools to on-premises data centers or co-location facilities.
+  * eg: Banks can process transactions locally using Outposts while archiving data in AWS S3.

 # IAM
 Service that helps you securely control access to AWS resources.

-### Access Methods
+#### Access Methods
 1. CLI (Need roles to access)
 1. CloudShell
 1. Console
 1. API Calls (Need roles to access)

-### What can I create with IAM
+#### What can I create with IAM
-1. Users.
-  * Assign each user a specific access.
+1. Users: Assign each user a specific access.
-1. Groups.
-  * Users that share the same resources.
+1. Groups: Users that share the same resources.
-1. Roles.
+1. Roles: Temporary access to someone.
   * Grant permissions to resources without using long-term credentials like passwords or access keys.
   * Uses STS
-1. Policies.
+1. Policies:
   * JSON based permission rules attached to users, groups, or roles.
   * Identity based policies (applied to Users, Groups, or Roles).
   * Resource based policies (applied to AWS resources like S3, Lambda, etc.).
+1. Resources: Entities you create in AWS. eg: s3 buckets or objects.
+1. Trust relationships:

-### STS (Security Token Service)
+#### STS (Security Token Service)
 AWS STS generates temporary security credentials for IAM roles, these credentials automatically expire (no need for manual rotation).

 1. Grants temporary, limited-time access to AWS resources.
 1. For cross-account access (users in one account assume a role in another).
 1. When using federated authentication (e.g., integrating AWS with Google, Okta, etc.).

+# AWS API (Go back and watch it again)

+#### Access Keys
+Is a key and secret required to have programmatic access to AWS resources when interacting with AWS API outside the AWS Management Console.
+  * Commonly known as AWS Credentials.
+  * Never share your access keys and secrets.
+  * Never commit access keys to a codebase.
+  * You can have two active access keys.
+  * Access keys have whatever access a user has to AWS resources

+#### STS
+Web service that enables you to request temporary, limited-privileged credentials for IAM users or federated users.

+1. STS will return:
+  * AccessKeyID
+  * SecretAccessKey
+  * SessionToken
+  * Expiration

+1. You can use this following API actions to obtain STS.
+  * AssumeRole
+  * AssumeRoleWithWebIdentity
+  * AssumeRoleWithSAML
+  * DecodeAuthorizationMessage
+  * GetAccessInfo
+  * GetCallerIdentity
+  * GetFederationToken
+  * GetSessionToken

-# S3
+# S3 (Simples Storage Service)
 Object-based storage, it manages data as objects opposed to other storage architectures.

-1. S3 provides *unlimited storage.
+1. S3 provides unlimited storage.
 1. You don't need to think about the underlying infrastructure. (serverless service)
 1. The S3 console provides an interface for you to upload and access your data.
 1. You can store an individual object from 0 bytes to 5 terabytes in size.